 - Input data is broken into blocks of size 128 Mb and then blocks are moved to different nodes.

 - Once all the blocks of the data are stored on data-nodes, the user can process the data.

 - Resource Manager then schedules the program (submitted by the user) on individual nodes.

 - Once all the nodes process the data, the output is written back to HDFS.
 Learn how to write data to HDFS.

-In conclusion, we can say, the client first submits the data and program.
+In conclusion to How Hadoop Works, we can say, the client first submits the data and program.
 HDFS stores that data and MapReduce processes that data.
 So now when we have learned Hadoop introduction and How Hadoop works, let us now learn how to Install Hadoop on a single node and multi-node to move ahead in the technology.